 When it comes to women and money, so many women say that after they've paid their bills, they don't have any money to contribute to their retirement accounts or their emergency fund.
 However, some of these same women still somehow find money to get their nails done, go out for drinks and dinner, and so much more!
 A lot of times, I'll even hear them say things like, "Well, dinner only cost $20, it doesn't make a difference."

 Don't think that $20 matters?
 Think again.
-Putting away $20 for one year in a savings account with zero interest will give you $1,040 dollars at the end of the year.
+Putting away $20 a week for one year in a savings account with zero interest will give you $1,040 dollars at the end of the year.
 Imagine if you did that for 5 years?
 You'd have over $5,000.

 Not putting money into your savings account each month often happens when you don't really have any concrete financial goals or think you have plenty of time to save in the future.
 But by doing this, you end up paying yourself last.
 This is definitely a bad financial decision.